anonintellectualdoor/icml2026-submission-27653/README.md

 | Identity closes | 65.7% of gap (4.79/7.29) | 77.1% of gap (1.01/1.31) |
 | HF-Skip still wins by | +2.50% | +0.30% |

-Better initialization closes 66–77% of the gap, but HF-Skip still outperforms on both datasets.
-Optimization re-introduces HF suppression even from favorable initializations.
+*Comparison of gating weight re-initialization strategies vs HF-Skip on both datasets.*

 ---